mitjafelicijan/mitjafelicijan.com/_posts/2023-11-05-elitist-attitudes-are-sapping-the-fun-from-programming.md

 around where you are not being elitist and a shithead.

 Programming should be fun.
-Not going through a checklist before you even start, to see if you are using what is considered the "cool" thing.
+Not going through a checklist before you even start, to see if you are using what is considered the “cool” thing.
 If you are doing this, you already failed in my opinion.

-Oh, you are not using this "insert here" algorithm?
+Oh, you are not using this “insert here” algorithm?
 Such a pleb.
 Don't you know about O(2) complexity?
 OMG, such a noob.
 He doesn't know.
 Uneducated pleb.
 2017 called, and they want their stack back.

+Yes, there is a place for all of those things.
+But not everything needs to be perfect.
+There is an awesome quote in Uncharted: Sic Parvis Magna. “greatness, from small beginnings.”

 I would laugh if it wasn't sad.
 And in the end, who cares.
-Let these people worry about making the perfect solutions that will never ship or take years to finish because "Early optimization is the root of all evil."
+Let these people worry about making the perfect solutions that will never ship or take years to finish because “Early optimization is the root of all evil.”
 Everybody has their definition of fun.
 I just don't want to listen to people preaching to others how to do stuff.
 If people would just shut up and think before they speak 5% of the time, the world would be a different place.
 But that will never happen.
 So the